Skip to main content

 Wage.
 The term “wage” means gross earnings paid to construction workers for labor or services rendered that are taxed under the Federal Insurance Contribution Act, but not inclusive of essential benefits or other supplemental benefits paid on behalf of construction workers.

-§ 26-3602 Community hiring. a.
-Each developer receiving city financial assistance on a housing development project shall make a best faith effort to ensure that no less than 30 percent of the hours worked by construction workers on such housing development project are worked by construction workers from the target population.
+§ 26-3802 Community hiring. a.
+Each developer receiving city financial assistance on a housing development project shall make a best faith effort to ensure that no less than 30 percent of work on such housing development projects are performed by construction workers who reside in the city.

-b.
-Prior to receiving city financial assistance for a housing development project, the developer shall submit to the comptroller a hiring plan describing how the developer plans to recruit construction workers to meet the hiring goals as described in this chapter.
+c.
+Prior to receiving city financial assistance for a housing development project, the developer shall submit to the comptroller a community hiring plan describing how the developer plans to recruit construction workers to meet the hiring goals established pursuant to subdivision a of this section.

 b.
 Essential benefits shall be paid to or on behalf of construction workers, but no less than $25 per hour of the combined minimum wage and benefit package shall be paid in wages.